-Arson accounted for 50.5% of all fires attended in 2017/18 by Fire & Rescue Services in the whole of the United Kingdom.
+Arson accounted for over 49% of all fires attended in 2019 by Nottinghamshire Fire & Rescue Service.
 It can cause loss of stock, loss of income and significant damage.

 Most arson attacks are opportunistic crime, so ensuring your building is secure and good housekeeping are the best deterrants.
 Report any accumulated or abandoned refuse to your local council.
 Don't let it become a fuel source.

 We have produced some excellent arson prevention advice checklists for,